HubitatCommunity/HoneywellThermo-TCC/README.md

 Enter Device ID <br>
 Save<p>

-The Thermostat ID is found as the last 6 or 7 digits on the end of the TCC URL after login.
+The Device ID is found as the last 6 or 7 digits on the end of the TCC URL after login.